NOMADIC BACKPACKER

 Panama Metro and MetroBus smart card

-Coming back, I walked to the main road as more buses are passing there and of course, it being rush hour, progress was slow.
+Coming back, I walked to the main road as more buses were passing there, and of course, it being rush hour, progress was slow.

 Most Popular Posts: